rpodcast/rphquizsite/README.md

 # R/Pharma 2022 Quiz

 This repo is a simple Quarto web page with links to the Quiz application!
+More to come